 Yes, police officers are insured.
 All police personnel have to pay towards their group insurance cover.
 This is taken from their salary.
 Families of police officers, who die in the line of duty, are also paid an ex-gratia lump sum.
 Police officers do work in dangerous environments.
 Many get killed or wounded.
-In fact, over 800 police officers have been killed in the line of duty this year.
-Last decade was worse with the average standing at over 1000 per year.
-Most of those who die on duty are constables.
+In fact, over 700 police officers have been killed in the line of duty in 20145.
+Most of those who die on duty are Constables.